ministryofjustice/staff-device-dns-dhcp-infrastructure/docs/azure_ad.md

 # DNS / DHCP Azure AD SSO Provisioning

+## Prerequisites
+* You will need access to a Devl MoJ account (ask in the Slack channel for this)
+* In Azure you will need to elevate your permissions using `Privileged Identity Management (PIM)`

 ## Creating the basic app
 1. In the Azure portal, navigate to `Enterprise Applications`
 1. Click `Add` application